 Generally Accepted Accounting Principles in the U.S. (GAAP) are just that – generally accepted.
-However, it’s not the only choice of accounting basis available to nonprofit organizations, and many organizations select another basis of accounting.
+However, it’s not the only choice of accounting basis available to nonprofit and government organizations, and many organizations select another basis of accounting.

 There could be many reasons for presenting a different basis, one being that it may be more in line with how the organization reviews financial reports for budgeting purposes.
 But bankers and various funding sources typically understand GAAP basis financial statements and may even require it.
 So, what are the benefits of reporting financial information in accordance with GAAP?
 Here are a few: